 girl, who suffers from kyphosis (hunchback) and very poor body

 both thoracic spine and cervical spine (chest and neck)

-boy with poor posture/ kyphosis Left photo: Same boy, after a short treatment period (just
+with poor posture\ kyphosis Right photo: Same boy, after a short treatment period (just

 few months) at Motorikal, demonstratting a new pattern of body

 alignment while standing.
 This boy is now able to maintain an